airbrake/airbrake/README.md

 Add the airbrake gem to your app.
 In config/environment.rb:

     config.gem 'airbrake'

+or if you are using bundler:

+    gem 'airbrake', :require => 'airbrake/rails'

 Then from your project's RAILS_ROOT, and in your development environment, run: